• Free shipping

 2. Interlocking Gym Tiles

 As mentioned in the Rubber Tile section of this article, interlocking gym tiles are another option for your gym floor installation.
 They offer all the qualities of the standard Pro gym tile range but with clever, hidden connectors which keep the tiles from moving around as well as making it really easy and quick to install DIY.
-These tiles come in thicknesses of 20mm and 30mm which are the perfect solution for CrossFit use.
-This stylish range also has a deluxe and velvety top surface for ultra comfort and are available in different colours and design options.

 3. Sprint Tracks or Sports Turf